MICLab-Unicamp/BTRSeg/README.md

 All of this is already configured in the Docker image.

 ## Running Executable Paper in Local Enviroment
-Just start a notebook server after cloning this repository with git and open ExecutablePaper.ipynb.
+After having all these requirements configured, just start a notebook server after cloning this repository with git and open ExecutablePaper.ipynb.

 # Reproducibility Notice